jameshyojaelee/biotech-earning-NLP/README.md

 # Earnings NLP for Biotech

 This project ingests biotech earnings call transcripts, scores sentiment, and links language to stock reactions around the event date.
+It focuses on the Q&A section because unscripted answers often reveal incremental information beyond the prepared remarks.

+## Motivation & Approach
+- Split each transcript into **prepared remarks** (scripted) and **Q&A** (unscripted analyst questions and management answers).
+- Score sentiment with **FinBERT** for both sections; compute **tone_shift = Q&A − prepared** to capture changes in tone when management is pressed.
+- Add domain features such as **hedging language** and **regulatory-risk terms** common in biotech (e.g., FDA, clinical hold, adverse event).
+- Link calls to **price data** and compute **returns** and **abnormal returns** relative to a biotech benchmark (XBI) over short event windows (+1d, +5d).
+- Analyze how Q&A tone, tone shifts, and risk language relate to post-earnings reactions using t-tests, regression, and a simple logistic model.

 ## Key Concepts
 - **Earnings calls**: Company-hosted calls where executives discuss financial results and outlook with analysts and investors.